-Graduates from the proposed Ph.D. in Space Operations will possess the highest knowledge in Space Operations with the ability to serve as top leaders in their field.
-Graduates will also possess the required knowledge in Space Operations to serve as a subject matter expert and work in DoD or Private companies supporting the Space operations.
+Graduates from the proposed Ph.D. in Project Management will possess a research knowledge in Project Management with the ability to serve as leaders in their field.
+Graduates will also possess the required knowledge to serve as a subject matter expert and work in Private companies or government agencies.
+In addition to support those related to the nation's defense and infrastructure development will be served by this degree.

-2. Present data and analysis projecting market demand and the availability of openings in a job market to be served by the new program.
+1. Present data and analysis projecting market demand and the availability of openings in a job market to be served by the new program.